MicrosoftDocs/memdocs/memdocs/intune/user-help/use-microsoft-tunnel-ios.md

 ## Install Microsoft Tunnel

-1. Install the Microsoft Tunnel app from the App Store.
+The Microsoft Tunnel app is available in the App Store.
+Before heading there, check your device to see if it's already installed.

-    * Your organization may have already installed it on your device.
-If not, continue to the App Store.
-    * If you can’t find it in the App Store, contact your IT support person for help.
+If you can’t find Microsoft Tunnel in the App Store, contact your IT support person for help.

-2. Open Microsoft Tunnel.
-3. If prompted to, sign in with your work account.

 ## Connect and disconnect from VPN

+1. Open Microsoft Tunnel.
+2. If prompted to, sign in with your work account.
+3. Select **Connect** to see the status of your VPN connection.
+4. Turn the **Status** on or off to connect or disconnect from the VPN.

 Select **Connect** to see the status of your VPN connection.
 Turn the **Status** on or off to connect or disconnect from the VPN.

 Your organization can require you to always connect to their network through the VPN.
 This is known as an *always-on* connection.
 If this is the case, the status switch will appear inactive and you won't be able to disconnect from the VPN as long as you're connected to the corporate network.